 I have the most difficult awakening in my life since that sake crawl in Osaka.
 Absolutely nothing is going well!

-- My battleships, battlecruisers, cruisers and alii reached Midway… and did not attack it.
-They never will..
-You see, you need a “bombard” order to bombard Midway, and the bombard orders can only be given by the designer at the start of the scenario.
+- My battleships, battlecruisers, cruisers et alii reached Midway… and did not attack it.
+They never will.
+You see, you need a “bombard” order to bombard Midway, and bombard orders can only be given by the designer at the start of the scenario.
 If you cancel the order, for instance because you want to move your fleet freely, then you can never return to that order.
 My ships in front of Midway are now useless, except as part of an epic background scenery for the Marines.
-I imagine the captain of the Yamato staring at his giant guns, then staring at the puny planes on the tiny island, and then answering to the Admiral: “I am sorry Sir, but without a new sealed envelope given to me while we’re ashore, I cannot do anything“.
+I imagine the captain of the Yamato staring at his giant guns, then staring at the puny planes on the tiny island, and then answering to the Admiral: “I am sorry, Excellency, but without a new sealed envelope given to me while we’re ashore, I cannot do anything“.

 - The two seaplane tenders, who were given two days earlier the order to anchor somewhere to send their scout planes, have still not stopped.
 They are heading towards Pearl Harbor and clearly they want to anchor there.
 I don’t stop them, I have some hope they stop before that, and they are useless if they can’t send their seaplanes anyway,